Posts

 WHAT IS GOING ON AT CHURCH –

-There will be an all church Zoom gathering the Sunday before school starts, which will probably be Sunday, August 23.
-The theme is Back to School.
+There will be an all church Zoom gathering on Sunday August 23, the Sunday before school starts, The theme is Back to School.
 It will be a celebration of learning and a time to share memories of teachers who have made a difference in our lives.
+You will receive the Zoom invitation the day before the Zoom.
+Young people are especially encouraged to participate!

 Summer Sundays